 Definition of sustainability targets

-Definition of climate finance targets
+Definition of climate finance targets (% of banks assessed)

 \Disclaimer: it is worth noting that in 2020 several banks have set-up climate-related targets for their activities.
 This trend will be reflected in our 2021 Benchmark Study.